marolAI/seams-workshop.github.io/_practical/01_design.md

                 step a.
 Upload profile picture

-<b> if </b>     step b. profile picture fits specified cell
+<b> if </b>     step b. profile picture fits the specified  cell

                  step c. then it will be uploaded and displayed

-                step d. it does not meet the dimensions specified
+    <b>else </b> step d. it does not meet the dimensions specified

- <b>else </b>   step e. then a crop interface will be generated to adjust the picture for a best fit
+                 step e. then a crop interface will be generated to adjust the picture for a best fit

                  step f.
 Picture displayed